 Epigenetic Regulation of Learning and Memory

 Previous studies have shown that the formation of stable memories induces new gene expression, which is required for remodeling of synaptic connections.
 We are interested in understanding how changes in transcription mediate stable changes in synaptic connections during learning and memory.
 Toward this end, we are using a fear conditioning paradigm to map changes in transcription-associated chromatin modifications and microRNA (miRNA) levels in the hippocampus of trained versus naïve rats.

 Our studies have identified several miRNAs, which are upregulated in trained animals and regulate mRNAs that encode synaptic proteins.
-We are particularly interested in the subset of these miRNAs that are transcriptionally regulated.
-The formation of long-lasting memories can be thought of as an epigenetic event that is stably maintained over long periods of time.
-We hope to uncover the principles that underlie neuronal epigenetic memory, which, in contrast to developmental epigenetic memory, operates in non-mitotic cells and involves stable changes in synapses located far away from the the cell body and nucleus.
+We are interested in understanding how miRNA-mediated regulation contributes to stable changes in synapses that underlie the formation of long-term memories.
+We hope to help uncover the principles that underlie neuronal memory, which in contrast to developmental epigenetic memory, operates in non-mitotic cells and involves stable changes in synapses located far away from the the cell body and nucleus.

 This work was supported in part by grants from the National Institutes of Health.